Over the years, the business environment has evolved to become multi-layered and complex. The explosion in data has only added to its intricacies.

 **Statistics courtesy- Oracle NetSuite

-These statistics underline the popularity of, as well as growing preference for ERP implementations, over other standalone software.
+These statistics underline the growing preference for ERP implementations, over other standalone software.

-Under its ambit fall the different functions of a business including procurement, sales, accounting, inventory, production, supply chain, quality control, compliance, CRM, and even human resource management.
-In a nutshell, ERP software run almost all operational activities that exist within the company, including accounting.
+In a nutshell, ERP software runs almost all operational activities that exist within the company, including accounting.

 So, what’s the difference between accounting and ERP software?